I hope that people think of me as someone who had some kind of integrity

 John and Elvis Are Dead was released as a digital Ep with five tracks – John and Elvis Are Dead, Edith And Kingpin (recorded live), Praying for Time (recorded live), For the Love (Of You) (recorded live) and Precious Box (Shapeshifters Remix).
 This was a download only single and was therefore unable to chart on the UK.
 The song marks George Michael’s final single from a studio album.

 Genius & Friends by Ray Charles was released.
 It contained Blame It on the Sun by Ray Charles feat.
 George Michael, a cover of Stevie Wonder’s song.

 George Michael performed Drive My Car with Paul McCartney at Live 8 – a benefit concert – in London’s Hyde Park.
 Organised by Sir Bob Geldof and The Band Aid Trust to raise money to fight poverty around the world, the event was viewed by around 2 billion people.

 George Michael: A Different Story

-A Different Story was a documentary film about George Michael that followed his life from joining Wham! in 1981 to the release of Patience in 2004.
+George Michael – A Different Story was a documentary film about George Michael that followed his life from joining Wham! in 1981 to the release of Patience in 2004.
 The film was a British venture produced by Aegean Films with Gorilla Entertainment Limited serving as distributor.
-Directed by Southan Morris, and produced by Caroline True A Different Story was initially aired on British television channels BBC One and BBC Three.
-Despite this, the documentary had its European premiere as part of the 2005 Berlin Film Festival including a press conference on 16 February 2005.
+Directed by Southan Morris and produced by Caroline True, A Different Story was initially aired on British television channels BBC One and BBC Three.
+Despite this the documentary had its European premiere as part of the 2005 Berlin Film Festival including a press conference held by George on 16 February 2005.
 The film had a limited cinematic release in sixteen countries.
 At the end of 2005 it was released on dvd.

 Flawless (Go To The City) was released as a single and peaked at #8 in the UK.